erikhuizinga/kotest-kmp-demo/README.md

 ## Overview

-This repository demonstrates how to use Kotest in a Kotlin Multiplatform (KMP) project with Android and iOS targets.
-Unit tests and Kotest tests run on both platforms.
-On Android the run using a JUnit 5 runner for Kotest and JUnit 4 for unit tests.
+This repository demonstrates how to use Kotest specs and unit tests in a Kotlin Multiplatform (KMP) project with Android and iOS targets.
+On Android, Kotest specs run using Kotest's JUnit 5 runner, while unit tests run using JUnit 4.

 ## Getting Started